Cau-Correa/googlemaps-api-ms2/README.md

 2. [GitHub](https://github.com) Used to store the project after it has been pushed from Git.
 3. [Boostrap](https://getbootstrap.com/) The Bootstrap library was used throughout the project to assist with the responsiveness and styling of the website.
 4. [FontAwesome](https://fontawesome.com/) The project uses Font Awesome icons.
 5. [Google Fonts](https://fonts.google.com/) Google fonts were used to homogenize the project.
-The font imported to the style.css file was 'Overpass'.
+The font imported to the style.css file was 'Oswald'.
-6. [Google Maps](https://www.google.com/maps) Google maps were used to show Dublin in the contact section.
+6. [Google Maps Platform APIs](https://developers.google.com/maps/documentation) Google maps and  places API.
-7. [jQuery](https://jquery.com/) jQuery was used to make the navbar responsive and also used for the modal dialog.

 ## Design

 * ### Colour Scheme
-It was used light gray as the background color to not compete with the maps content.
+It was used light color in the background to not distract the user neither compete with the maps content.

 * ### Typography